MrBrax/LiveStreamDVR/README.md

 - Uses `ts` instead of `mp4` so if the stream or program crashes, the file won't be corrupted
 - Optionall either dumps chat while capturing (unstable) or downloads the chat file after it's done.
 - Basic tools for downloading any VOD or chat.
-- Can be set to automatically download the whole stream chat to a JSON file, to be used in my [twitch-vod-chat](https://github.com/MrBrax/twitch-vod-chat) webapp or automatically burned in with TwitchDownloader.
+- Can be set to automatically download the whole stream chat to a JSON file, to be used in my [twitch-vod-chat](https://github.com/MrBrax/twitch-vod-chat) webapp or automatically burned in with [TwitchDownloader](https://github.com/lay295/TwitchDownloader).
+- Webhook support for external scripting

 ## Standalone setup